 Here’s What Ad Extensions Can Do for Your Dealership

 With nearly a dozen active Ad Extensions available, and several others in beta, it is crucial to have a fundamental understanding of the capabilities available at your fingertips.
 Let’s examine the different Ad Extensions and how you can use them to generate more traffic and more leads at your dealership.

 1. You can display more landing pages

 Since 2009, sitelink extensions have been the extension of choice for digital marketers.
-The ability of displaying up to four additional landing pages meant that five unique pages could be featured in one ad.
+The ability to display up to four additional landing pages meant that five unique pages could be featured in one ad.
 Google reported that on average the clickthrough rate was 30% higher for ads with sitelinks than those without!
 Also, in February of 2012, Google introduced enhanced ad sitelinks.
 This enhancement added two description lines below each sitelink, essentially turning one ad into five!
-One case study found that enhanced sitelinks had 47.5% more clicks, and 39.7% more conversions, when compared to similar non-upgraded sitelinks.
+One case study found that enhanced sitelinks had 47.5% more clicks, and 39.7% more conversions when compared to similar non-upgraded sitelinks.

 But, how should you most effectively utilize the sitelink extension?

 Well for starters, get them implemented ASAP.
 If you are already utilizing them, kudos to you.
 If you are not, time to jump on the bandwagon.
 Ideally, you will create sitelinks for the top pages of your website that you would like to drive traffic towards, excluding the ad landing page.
 Top pages may include: highest priority models, new inventory, used inventory, contact page, service, specials, etc. Below each of the pages, two lines of description text should be added that highlight your respective value-added propositions.
 Include the most relevant, user-friendly information possible.